shakes76/PatternAnalysis-2023/recognition/45339961_ViT/README.md

 Several data augmentation processes were introduced to improve model accuracy.
 These are outlined below.
 - Normalisation:
     - The mean and std devation of the train and test data were calculated separately and applied to the images during transformation for the dataloaders.
-    - After performing this normalisation, the accuracy of the model increased by ~5% (from 61% to 66% on the same model, unfortunately a record was not kept of the model details, only the accuracies).
+- RandomHorizontalFlip:
-- Reshaping:
+    - This was added to allow for variation in the training data, so the model could learn more features.
-    - Each image in the dataset was reshaped in the fact that
+- Recentering:

-// TODO
+    - Recentering the image based on the brain segment was also explored, although unfortunately was not able to be extensively tested.
+In theory, this would allow the model to better understand the features of the MRI due to all the images being in the same location each time.
+This was done by finding the center of the brain segment in the image, then translating that center to the center of the image.
+Please refer to Section 5 for future improvements.

 ## 4.2.
 Experimentation
 ### 4.2.1.
 Basic Model